shivambhatt2903/second_hand_car_price_prediction_linear_model/README.md

 - **Fuel:** Type of fuel used (e.g., Petrol, Diesel, CNG).
 - **Seller_Type:** Whether the seller is an individual or a dealer.
 - **Transmission:** Type of transmission (Manual/Automatic).
-- **Owner:** Ownership type (e.g., First Owner, Second Owner,Third Owner,Fourth % Above Owner,Test Drive Car).
+- **Owner:** Ownership type (e.g., First Owner, Second Owner,Third Owner,Fourth and Above Owner,Test Drive Car).
 - **Mileage:** Fuel efficiency of the car (e.g., km/l or km/kg).
 - **Engine:** Engine capacity in CC.
 - **Max_Power:** Maximum power output of the engine.